bquiq/GettingAndCleaningData/README.md

 ## How to run the script?
 Note: the script was tested with the following version of R: "R version 3.2.3 (2015-12-10)"

-1. Install the "dplyr" package and load it with the following commands:
+1. Install the "dplyr" package with the following command:
 'install.packages("dplyr")'

 2. Download the script "run_analysis.R" and put it in your working directory